 We assume that no out-of-memory or stack-overflow errors can ever occur at runtime.
-Since the algorithm is in-place, and the recursion depth is in $\mathcal{O}(\log n)$ , this is a reasonable assumption to make.
+Since the algorithm is in-place, and the recursion depth is in $\mathcal{O}(\log n)$, this is a reasonable assumption to make.

-Fig. 1 shows the JML specification of the entry method sort of the ipso implementation, i.e., the top-level requirements specification of the sorting algorithm.
-The annotation normal\behaviour in line 1 specifies exception safety (i.e. the absence of both explicitly and implicitly thrown uncaught exceptions).
+Fig. 1 shows the JML specification of the entry method sort of the ips4o implementation, i.e., the top-level requirements specification of the sorting algorithm.
+The annotation normal_behaviour in line 1 specifies exception safety (i.e.

+the absence of both explicitly and implicitly thrown uncaught exceptions).
 Memory safety is required by the framing condition in line 5.
 The permutation and sorting property are formulated as postconditions in lines 3 resp.
 4. Termination is a default specification case with JML (unless explicitly specified otherwise).
 The absence of overflows is not specified in JML, but is an option that can be switched on in KeY.
-The precondition in line 2 of the method contract ensures that there are no overflows and is of little practical restriction since it is very close to the maximum integer value (MAX\LEN = $2^{31} - 256$ ).
+The precondition in line 2 of the method contract ensures that there are no overflows and is of little practical restriction since it is very close to the maximum integer value (MAX_LEN = $2^{31} - 256$).

-The implementation of Java ipso comprises 900 lines of code, annotated with 2500 lines in JML.
+The implementation of Java ips4o comprises 900 lines of code, annotated with 2500 lines in JML.
 Besides the requirement specification, this comprises auxiliary specifications such as method contracts for (sub-)methods, class and loop invariants, function or predicate definitions and lemmata.
 We will focus on selected specification items and emphasise the algorithm's classification step since it has sophisticated, interesting loop invariants that are at the same time comprehensible, exemplifying the techniques we were using.
-More details of some parts can be found in the associated Master's thesis [40].